 This may seem early, but it’s the perfect time to identify any developing issues and act.
-During your child’s assessment, specialist orthodontist Dr. Jackie Clune will gently examine their teeth and jaws to see if they could benefit from braces now or in the future.
+During your child’s assessment, specialist orthodontist Dr. Jackie Bracken will gently examine their teeth and jaws to see if they could benefit from braces now or in the future.

 Sometimes, we recommend early orthodontic treatment to correct bite problems and create space for permanent teeth.